Kannikadass William Antony: Episcopate

 Fr.
 Antony was appointed as the Bishop of Mysore on 26 January 2017.
 He succeeded Bishop Thomas Vazhapilly, who retired after reaching the canonical age of retirement.
 He received his episcopal consecration and was installed on Monday, 27 February 2017 at the Cathedral of St. Joseph and St. Philomena, Mysuru.
 He has also been actively involved in the education sector, particularly in the development of schools and colleges.

 On 7 January 2023, bishop Antony took a period of absence from the Diocese of Mysore.
 It was announced that the Archbishop Emeritus of Bangalore, Bernard Moras was appointed as Apostolic Administrator of the Diocese of Mysore by the Vatican Dicastery for Evangelization.
-Archbishop Moras will oversee the diocese until a new bishop is appointed.

 Controversies

 Bishop Antony has been at the center of several controversies during his tenure as the leader of the Diocese of Mysore.
 Accusations of sexual misconduct, corruption, kidnapping, and collusion in murder have all been leveled against him.
 In 2019, 37 priests in the Mysore diocese wrote to the Vatican demanding Antony’s resignation, citing his fathering of children from various affairs, connections to corrupt officials, and ties to organized crime.

 The Holy See launched an investigation in February 2021, which was prompted by the 2019 letter and additional charges from a group of 113 people, including 22 priests.
 In April 2022, 11 priests and one layperson from the Mysore traveled to New Delhi to plead for Antony’s ouster.
 In July of the same year, another Mysore priest, Father Gnana Prakash, lodged additional charges against Antony, including complicity in the deaths of four priests who signed the 2019 letter.

 Despite the mounting allegations against him, bishop Antony has denied all charges and claimed that some priests were trying to derail his reform efforts.
 The Vatican placed Antony on administrative leave effective 7 January 2023.
+Antony retains full priestly faculties, allowing him to celebrate Mass and perform other sacraments in accordance with Church norms.